robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-schema-design/codecs/kb-how-to-test-different-compression-codecs.md

----
-title: "How to test different compression codecs"
+#How to test different compression codecs
 linkTitle: "How to test different compression codecs"
 description: >
     How to test different compression codecs